regimensocial/PalworldServerHelper/README.md

     "serverPassword": "password", # You can choose to make this the same, or different.
 It will be used to access the web panel
 ```

 At this point, running it will work.
 If not, your config might need adjusting depending on how much you've deviated from A1RM4X's tutorial.
 Config file is explained at the end.
+Additionally, if you've done some steps with root, you might have issues with permissions.
+If you're using Debian and following this tutorial, you probably know how to sort those out (`chown -R steam:steam /home/steam/PalworldServerHelper`).
 ```
-node index.js # Run it like so for now
+sudo -u steam bash # Make sure you're on the right user node index.js # Run it like so for now
 ```